Contact Info

 Arrhythmia lifestyle changes—low‑salt diet, cardio, weight control—can reduce episodes and support heart health.

-COVID-19 Hypertension: What You Need to Know Now
+Caffeine and Heart Palpitations: What You Need to Know

 Medical Health Zone